-If you notice any of these signs it’s best to act quickly and talk to your vet, isolate the fish and take the proper medication to treat it.
+If you notice any of these signs, it’s best to act quickly and talk to your vet, isolate the fish and take the proper medication to treat it.

-All these can be avoidable just by taking care of your fish but of course, there might be exceptions.
+All these can be avoidable just by taking care of your fish, but of course, there might be exceptions.

 These specific species exhibit sexual dimorphism, which allows for easy identification of the sexes.
 The Odessa Barb breeding process is actually pretty simple.
 You are going to need to place these fish in a breeding tank first and make sure there are twice as many females compared to males.
-Including plants in this breeding tank, it’s recommended.
-It won’t take long for the pairs to develop and it’s going to be very easy to notice that because of the change of their behaviors afterward.
+Including plants in this breeding tank it’s recommended.
+It won’t take long for the pairs to develop and it’s going to be very easy to notice that because of the change in their behaviors afterward.
 Odessa Barbs are egg-scattering free spawners exhibiting no parental care.

-After they lay their eggs it is advised to remove them from the breeding tank because there’s a risk they might eat the eggs.
+After they lay their eggs, it is advised to remove them from the breeding tank because there’s a risk they might eat the eggs.

 Ideal Tank Mates